evyncke/opsec-probe-attribution/draft-ietf-opsec-probe-attribution.md

 - and more significantly who to contact for further information or to stop the probing.

-Note: it is expected that only researchers with no bad intentions will use these techniques, although anyone might use them.
+Note: it is expected that only researchers with good intentions will use these techniques, although anyone might use them.
 This is discussed in {{security}}.

 # Probe Description